 Should you feel unable to approach your neighbour directly, write them a polite letter stating the effects the dog/s barking is having on you.
-This letter should not be anonymous as this will lead to bad feelings and cause a breakdown in communications.
+This letter should not be anonymous as this will lead to bad feelings and cause a breakdown in communication.
 You should keep a copy of this letter for future reference and evidential purposes.

 What can we do to help you?

 Ranger Services will visit the dog's owners and explain the problem.
-In some instances the dog owner might not believe there is a problem or doesn't realise what their dog/s get up to when they aren’t present.
+In some instances the dog owner might not believe there is a problem or doesn't realise what their dog/s get up to when they aren’t home.

 To help Ranger Services help you, please download and complete the Barking Dogs Kit (414kb PDF).